oxfordBlueDevil/Painting-Classification/README.md

   * After cross-validation and experimentation, the Random Forest Classifier where number of estimators is 1000 proved to have highest the F1 score of the non-deep learning classifiers we tested.
 Thus, we've chosen this RandomForestClassifier Model for our baseline model to determine whether whether an image is a Portrait painting or a Landscape painting.
 For now, we look to take on a much challenging problem.

 * For our deep learning, we only had to resize our images to 360 x 360, extracted 30 random 80 x 96 patches from the 360 x 360 images for our data preprocessing.
-After preprocessing, we built a Neural Network with three hidden layer which each have 512 outputs.
+After preprocessing, we built a Neural Network with three hidden layers which each have 512 outputs.
 Here are the results:

   - input                 (None, 23040)           produces   23040 outputs
   - hidden1               (None, 512)             produces     512 outputs